ktsn/vue-template-loader/README.md

 For an explanation of CSS modules, see the [vue-loader docs](https://vue-loader.vuejs.org/en/features/css-modules.html).

-Html and style files need to be imported using the loader syntax: `require("./file.html?style=./file.css")`.
+Html and style files need to be imported using the loader syntax: `import withRender from './app.html?style=./app.css'`.
 You also need to enable the `modules` flag of `css-loader`.

 vue-template-loader will add the `$style` property to your view model and you can use hashed classes through it.